Interested in the most popular Spanish drinks? Look no further. Here are the most famous drinks from Spain

 Tinto de Verano is popularly called ‘Spanish summer wine’.
 It is one of the most refreshing Spanish drinks drunk daily in Spain in summer.

 This typical Spanish drink originates from Cordoba in southern Spain.
-But nowadays it is one of the most popular drinks in Spain enjoyed across the country.
+But nowadays it is one of the most popular drinks in Spain and is enjoyed across the country.

 3. CALIMOCHO – Popular wine-based drink from Spain

 Calimocho originates from Old Port of Algorta (Portu Zaharra) in the Basque Country in Spain.
-Calimocho is also called kalimotxo in the Basque country.
+Sweet and refreshing Calimocho is also called kalimotxo in the Basque country.

 Spanish calimocho is enjoyed worldwide today and it is one of the most famous drinks from Spain overall.